Real Estate Attorneys: What Do They Do, And Do You Need One?

-Carey Chesney4 Minute Read
+Carey Chesney4-Minute Read

-First Things First: What’s A Real Estate Attorney?
+What’s A Real Estate Attorney?

 What Does A Real Estate Attorney Do?

 In some cases, a real estate attorney might be in charge of the closing of the home.
 When they’re overseeing a closing where the home is being purchased with a mortgage loan, the real estate attorney may represent the mortgage lender as well.

 How Much Does A Real Estate Attorney Cost?

 The cost of a real estate attorney depends on what services you hire them for, the mortgage lender you choose and any laws that are specific to your state.
 Some real estate attorneys have a fixed hourly rate, and others have fixed flat rates for different types of services they offer.
 See below for a sample of ranges:

-How To Pick A Real Estate Attorney
+How Do I Find A Real Estate Attorney Near Me?

 - Are they knowledgeable?